klocus/php-github-resume/README.md

-# PHP Challenge #
+# PHP GitHub Resume #

-Simple project in Symfony 3.3.9 for exozet.
-It gets data from GitHub API about user.
+Simple project in Symfony 3.3.9.
+It gets and displays data from GitHub API about user.